 1. Before making changes to the code, establish a baseline for the comparison by checking out the current git master, going to the \$LILYPOND_GIT/build/ directory and running:

-'''

-make clean \# whenever any files in {\rm mf/} are modified make test-baseline
+make clean # whenever any files in mf/ are modified make test-baseline make check out/test-results/index.html

-'''

 - 2. Make your changes, or apply the patch(es) to consider. - 3.
 Check for unintentional changes to the regtests: